Forward arming and refueling point during Exercise Koolendong 2021

-An AH-1Z Viper with Marine Medium Tiltrotor Squadron 363 (Reinforced), Marine Rotational Force-Darwin, prepares to land and refuel at the forward arming and refueling point at Bradshaw Field Training Area, NT, Australia, Aug 21, 2021.
-FARPs contribute to the validation of MRF-D’s and the Australian Defence Force’s ability to conduct expeditionary advanced base operations with combined innovative capabilities and through their shared commitment, are ready to respond to a crisis or contingency in the Indo-Pacific region.
+U.S. Marine Corps Cpl.
+Raul Mendoza, a flight line mechanic with Marine Medium Tiltrotor Squadron 363 (Reinforced), Marine Rotational Force-Darwin, stands beside an AH-1Z Viper at a forward arming and refueling point during Exercise Koolendong in Bradshaw Field Training Area, NT, Australia, Aug 19, 2021.
+Exercises like Koolendong validate MRF-D’s and the Australian Defence Force’s ability to conduct expeditionary advanced base operations with combined innovative capabilities and through their shared commitment, are ready to respond to a crisis or contingency in the Indo-Pacific region.
 (U.S. Marine Corps photo by Cpl.
 Sarah E. Taggett)

 |Date Taken: